Etyre/Engineered-Efficacy-/Intentionality-and-Productivity-system.md

 When this happens I’ll start by just mulling over the task or project.
 Usually, I’ll go for a walk, and start mumbling to myself or thinking to myself about the project.
 I’m not trying to DO anything, I’m just sort of booting it up.

 Eventually I find that it sort of takes hold: I start composing good sentences in my head, or producing avenues of attack on the problem that seem compelling to try.
 This builds up a kind of pressure, as I want to get back to my computer and start working with those ideas.

+More specific TAP: Feel some avoidance or "too big to fit"ness, about the next thing to do -> take a walk and start musing about it

+####Wedging in

+When I need to go from low momentum to high, I start with the thing that feels easiest, not the thing that is most important.

+Do anki review, because that is short enough low effort enough that I always feel willing to do it, and because once I've done it, I've got my foot in the door for doing my daily things.

 ####"Getting a taste" for something